Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Audi being a large family car and the Seat representing small family car vehicle class.
 Another thing to take into account here is the wheel drive.
 The first one makes use of a 4 x 4 wheel drive system, aiming at people who plan to leave their safety zone and challenge the surfface, both in the terms of reduced grip and offroading, whereas the second one transfers the power and torque to the front axel only, making it perfect for those who use their car mostly to get from A to B, remaining in control during the slipery conditions.

 SafetyThe fact that the Audi got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
 Still, apart from the official crash test results there are other things we need to be aware of.
 The first vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a considerable difference of 12% more metal.
+Furthermore, taking kerb weight as an important factor into account, the German car offers a considerable difference of 12% more metal.

 Performance & Fuel economySeat is a bit more agile, reaching 100km/h in 0.5 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 215 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy an obvious choice would be the Spanish car, averaging around 5.3 liters of fuel per 100 kilometers (53 mpg), in combined cycle.
 That's 47% difference compared to the German car!